Bio-layer interferometry: Biosensor type and selection

 Bio-layer interferometry relies on biosensors with a fiber optic tip upon which the ligand is immobilized.
 The tip is additionally coated with a matrix biocompatible with the target molecule to limit any non-specific binding.
 For BLI calculations to work, it is necessary to assume that both the fiber optic tip and the bound ligand and analyte act as thin, reflective surfaces.
 The biosensors are disposable, resulting in low costs and high commercial availability.
 Biosensor selection is determined by the desired test results: kinetic analysis, quantitative analysis, or both.
 Most commercially available biosensor types will be grouped into one of these three categories by the BLI manufacturer.

 Applications

 Analyzing biomolecular interactions

 A key use of Bio-layer interferometry is to analyze and quantify interactions between sets of biomolecules.
-This is extremely useful in pharmaceutical research, in which biomolecule-membrane interaction determines characteristics of a given drug.
+BLI is an important method to characterize the interactions of antibodies, nanobodies or other binding proteins with their targets.
+These binders may be immobilized directly on the biosensor tip without purification from in vitro translation mixes; this immobilization, through SpyTag/SpyCatcher, orients the binder precisely and facilitates rapid analysis of many different binders.
+BLI is extremely useful in pharmaceutical research, in which biomolecule-membrane interaction may determine characteristics of a given drug.
 Due to its ability to achieve high-resolution data and high throughput, BLI has been used to identify biophysical properties of lipid bilayers, allowing for an alternative method of study than the traditional in vitro methods currently used (microscopy, electrophoresis).
 In addition, BLI can be used to study effector complex-target interactions.
 Where the traditional Electrophoretic Mobility Shift Assay (EMSA) method can be used, BLI can act as a suitable substitute if the provided benefits (label-free, real-time measurements) are desired.